-South Africa has 1st coronavirus deaths as lockdown begins
+‘Go home!’
+South Africa has 1st deaths as lockdown begins

-JOHANNESBURG (AP) — A shaken South Africa on Friday announced its first two deaths from the coronavirus as the country’s cases rose above 1,000 and a three-week lockdown began.
+JOHANNESBURG (AP) — A shaken South Africa on Friday announced its first two deaths from the coronavirus as the country’s cases rose above 1,000 and a three-week lockdown began, with some police screaming at the homeless on emptying streets.

 The health minister said the deaths occurred in Western Cape province, home of Cape Town.
-South Africa has the most virus cases in Africa, where the total across the continent is now above 3,200.
+South Africa has the most virus cases in Africa, with the total across the continent now above 3,200.

-South Africa’s military was in the streets helping to enforce measures that include bans on sales of cigarettes and alcohol, even dog-walking.
-Concerns are high about water supply and social distancing in crowded, low-income townships.

-Security forces with megaphones screamed at people still on the streets shortly after midnight in downtown Johannesburg, the country’s commercial hub.
-Homeless people scattered, looking for places to shelter.
+Security forces with megaphones screamed at people shortly after midnight in downtown Johannesburg, the country’s commercial hub.
+Homeless people scattered, looking for places to shelter, to the astonishment of residents who lined up on balconies and filmed the patrols with their mobile phones.
+One baton-wielding officer took chase.

+Some motorists were pursued, stopped and searched.
+“Go home,” security forces shouted.
+“You cannot be outside … You are so selfish.”
+Around 3 a.m., sustained gunfire echoed through the streets.

-After daybreak, police and military forces surrounded a few dozen homeless people in downtown Johannesburg close to the main train station.
+South Africa’s military helped to enforce measures that include bans on sales of cigarettes and alcohol, even dog-walking.
+After daybreak, police and military forces again surrounded a few dozen homeless people in downtown Johannesburg close to the main train station.

 The risk of abuses was a concern.
 In Rwanda, which imposed a lockdown over the weekend, police have denied that two people shot dead on Monday were killed for defying the new measures.

-President Cyril Ramaphosa, in full military uniform, on the eve of the lockdown told troops to be a “force of kindness” and reminded police that “our people are terrified right now and we should not do anything to make their situation worse.”
+South African President Cyril Ramaphosa, in full military uniform, on the eve of the lockdown told troops to be a “force of kindness” and reminded police that “our people are terrified right now and we should not do anything to make their situation worse.”

-South Africans are meant to go outside only to obtain essentials such as groceries or medical care or to provide essential services, but many have no safe place to shelter.
-Public transport, with limits on passengers, operates only during the usual rush hours, but complaints were reported of operators charging double the price.
+People are meant to go outside only to obtain essentials such as groceries or medical care or to provide essential services.
+Public transport operates only during the usual rush hours, but complaints were reported of being charged double the price.

+“We are putting our lives at risk,” one commuting worker, Simphiwe Radebe, told The Associated Press, saying they had little choice.
+“Please pray for us that are still working.”
+Minibus taxis were sprayed with disinfectant before passengers boarded, leaving spaces between them, some wiping their hands.

-Some 200 people lined up outside a shopping center in Vosloorus, a township east of Johannesburg.
-Some shoppers ignored calls for keep at least a meter apart, jostling.
+Some shoppers ignored calls to keep at least a meter apart, jostling, as about 200 lined up outside a center in Vosloorus, a township east of Johannesburg.

 Some people were openly scared.
 One caller to a popular morning radio talk show dissolved into tears: “I feel there’s nothing we can do,” he said.

-Anxiety has been especially high among low-income South Africans squeezed into crowded townships, sometimes with an extended family sharing a shack of corrugated metal and little income.
+Anxiety has been especially high among low-income South Africans squeezed into crowded townships with limited water supplies, sometimes with an extended family sharing a shack of corrugated metal and little income.
 Fears of an increase in domestic violence and rape have been expressed by civil society groups.

-And economic pain is widespread, with the country already in recession and unemployment at 29%.
+Economic pain is widespread, with the country already in recession and unemployment at 29%.

+Elsewhere in Africa, the United Nations mission in Somalia said a contractor had the virus, bringing cases in that fragile country to three.
+Somalia’s health ministry said the person was in the international compound at the Mogadishu airport, where many diplomats and aid workers are based.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.